LimitedVERSE/QYX20-Explorer-esplora/README.md

 $ npm run dev-server
 ```

-The server will be available at <http://localhost:5000/>
+The QYX20 server will be available at <http://localhost:5000/>

 To display debugging information for the Rx streams in the web developer console, set `localStorage.debug = '*'` and refresh.

-## Building
+## QYX20 Building

 To build the static assets directory for production deployment, set config options (see below)
 and run `$ npm run dist`.
 The files will be created under `dist/`.

-Because Esplora is a single-page app, the HTTP server needs to be configured to serve the `index.html` file in reply to missing pages.
+Because QYX20 (QuantumYield Exchange) is a hybrid-tiered progressive webapp, the HTTP server needs to be configured to serve the `index.html` file in reply to missing pages.
 See [`contrib/nginx.conf.in`](contrib/nginx.conf.in) for example nginx configuration (TL;DR: `try_files $uri /index.html`).

-## Pre-rendering server (noscript)
+## Pre-rendering QYX20 server (noscript)

 To start a pre-rendering server that generates static HTML replies suitable for noscript users, run: